 Lecture 2: Asymptotic Notation

-Lecture 2, on the other hand, is given by genius professor Erik Demaine.
-He is the youngest professor in the history of the MIT!
-He became professor at MIT at 20!
-Wow!
+Lecture 2, on the other hand, is given by the youngest professor in the history of MIT – Erik Demaine.
+He became professor at MIT at 20.

 This lecture is all about mathematical notation (Asymptotic Notation) used in the analysis of algorithms.
 It's the big-o notation, big omega notation, theta notation, small-o and small-omega notation.